 Dr. Jean-Louis Siémons article Theosofia in Neo-Platonic and Christian Literature (2nd to 6th Century A.D.), Theosophical History Centre, London, 1988, pp. 24-26.
 Dr. Siémons was an Associate of the United Lodge of Theosophists for over fifty years.
-This is to give us perspective on the nineteenth-century Theosophical Movement’s place within the broader scope of theosophical currents and history.
+This is to give us perspective on the 19th century Theosophical Movement’s place within the broader scope of theosophical currents and history.

 Summary and Conclusions from Louis Siémons:

 This article describes how the terms theosophy and theosophist can be traced back to Neo-Platonist writers.